scientifichackers/zproc/docs/user/introduction.rst

 ---

-State watching allows you to react to some change in the state in an efficient way.
+State watching allows you to "react" to some change in the state in an efficient way.

 Lets say, you want to wait for the number of "cookies" to be "5".